jahongirshirinov777-design/sql-Data-Analysis-project/README.md

-## AI is not capable of handling such massive End-to-End Engineering/ETL process
+## 🤖 "AI is not capable of handling a massive End-to-End ETL and Data Analytics process on its own" — An Engineering Perspective

 ### 🔍 Data Analytics & Business Intelligence